-This benchmark is publicly available in the ?https://pm.bsc.es/gitlab/DEEP-EST/apps/Heat repository.
+This benchmark is publicly available in the heat subfolder at the ?https://gitlab.version.fz-juelich.de/DEEP-EST/ompss-2-benchmarks repository.
 The first version is based on an MPI-only parallelization, while the other two are hybrid MPI+OmpSs-2 leveraging tasks and the TAMPI library.
 We briefly describe each one below: